 former patient of Professor Goldman, until her untimely death from leukaemia.
 Catherine’s father, David Lewis, is a trustee of Leuka.

 Excellent facilities must have world-class researchers, and as a charity we are committed to nurturing the next generation of clinical and scientific talent.
 In 2015 we introduced The John Goldman Fellowships for Future Science, funding the most exceptional scientists nationally, and bringing the most promising research to fruition.

 Achieving a future free of leukaemia

-We continue to look forward and use our resources judiciously in our aim of finding a cure for leukaemia and other blood cancers.
+We continue to look forward and use our resources wisely in our aim curing leukaemia and other blood cancers.
 In 2016 we became founding partners of the IMPACT partnership, a major new UK clinical trials platform for stem cell transplantation.
 Leuka has invested £1 million into the project alongside charity partners Anthony Nolan and NHS BT.